thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-214-1.png" alt="" width="100%" style="display: block; margin: auto;" />

 Now we could add some data.
-We could do something simple like plot total abundances as the size of a point:
+The next few examples use a dataset of per- and polyfluoroalkyl substance (PFAS) measurements from sites around Lake Superior. **Note: these are unpublished data from ongoing lab research, included here purely to illustrate the plotting techniques.
+The file is not distributed with the course, so the code below is shown for reference and will not run on your machine — focus on the mapping and layering approach rather than reproducing the figure.** We could do something simple like plot total abundances as the size of a point:

 ``` r